testbenchcc/markdown-notes-app/README.md

 A self-contained FastAPI markdown notes application.
 Clone the repo, run the app, and edit `.md` files that live alongside the code.

+## Disclamer

+This application was created with AI.

 ## Features (v1)

 - Simple FastAPI backend (no database, file-system only)